pichim/PM2_PES_Board_Example/docs/markdown/general_info.md

 ### File Storage Location

 In Mbed Studio, the Mbed project folder is typically situated in the workspace directory where you created or imported the project.
-To locate the Mbed project folder and the .bin file:
+To locate the Mbed project folder and the ***.bin** file:

-**1. Project Folder Location:**
+<b>1.
+Project Folder Location:</b>

 Windows: ``C:\Users\UserName\Mbed Programs\Project``

-**2. Locating the .bin File:**
+<b>2.
+Locating the *.bin File:</b>

 Windows: ``"C:\Users\UserName\Mbed Programs\Project\BUILD\NUCLEO_TYPE\ARMC6\Project.bin"``